ozgurvurgun/hugo-private-post/README.md

 # hugo-private-post

 AES-based encryption support for Hugo posts.
-Write your Markdown content as usual—just add `encrypt: true` and `key: ...` to the frontmatter, and this tool will handle the rest.
+Write your Markdown content as usual just add `encrypt: true` and `key: ...` to the frontmatter, and this tool will handle the rest.

 ## Features